 PCHS: notifies owner when plaque has arrived and schedule pick-up

-Owner: picks up plaque from PCHS (PCHS cannot due to liability)
+Owner: picks up plaque from PCHS

-Owner: installs plaque
+Owner: installs plaque (PCHS cannot due to liability)

 Owner: contacts PCHS when plaque is installed

-PCHS: schedules dedication ceremony
+PCHS: schedules dedication ceremony (no cancellations unless there is an emergency)

 PCHS: posts event on Facebook